a0938798740/Energy-Management-Dashboard-Demo/README.md

 > **Note:** This project is a simplified demonstration of a production system co-developed for energy data analysis.
 Business-specific logic and sensitive credentials have been removed to focus on the system architecture.

+>⚠️ Note on UI/Frontend:
+To comply with confidentiality agreements, the frontend interface (HTML/JS templates) and proprietary visualization logic have been excluded from this repository.
+This demo focuses strictly on the backend architecture, specifically the integration between the Flask web server, MySQL database, and RabbitMQ message broker.

 ## 🏗️ System Architecture

 The system follows a microservices-inspired architecture, separating the Web Interface (Frontend/API) from the Heavy Processing (Backend Workers):